When can I apply for admission to Berkeley Engineering?

 Students who decide to switch out of the College of Engineering should meet with their assigned Engineering Student Services adviser for referral to advisers in their desired college.

 Being flexible is the key to getting into courses on the Berkeley campus.
 In the first semester, newly admitted freshmen are required to take, at minimum, two technical courses (math, science or engineering core courses for a total of 12 units) and one humanities or social sciences course.
 Most of these courses offer several lecture sections along with several sub-sections of discussions and/or labs.

 With careful planning and some flexibility, freshmen should be able to get the courses they need.
 To aid students with securing a space in desired courses, the UC Berkeley enrollment process is divided into two phases and an adjustment period.
 During Phase I, students are allowed to enroll in up to a maximum of 10.5 units (two or three courses and one 0.5-unit PE course).
 Later, during Phase II, students are allowed to enroll in up to 16 units.
 In the adjustment period, students can add up to 22 units.
 Waitlisted courses are calculated in the total above (i.e., 10.5 units will include waitlisted units).
 For more information, please refer to the Office of the Registrar website.

 Can engineering students participate in a study abroad program?

 Yes, in fact we encourage our students to study abroad.
 With careful planning, many students can complete a study abroad program without delaying their graduation.
 However, students who participate in such a program will be granted one additional semester to complete their degree requirements, if needed.
 Visit our study abroad page for more information.

 Which residence halls (dorms) are closest to engineering?

 The closest residence hall is Foothill, located at 2700 Hearst Avenue.
 Bear in mind that first-year engineering students will be enrolling in classes located throughout the main campus.
-You can find more residence hall information at the Living at Cal website.
+You can find more residence hall information at the Housing website.